susanev/uw-stars-cse/week4/lecture-notes.md

 * In order to use `Scanner` you need to add an import statement to the top of your code: `import java.util.*;`
 * In main, you will use `Scanner console = new Scanner(System.in);` to create a Scanner object named console that you can pass to any of your methods that need user input
  * Note: The `console` name is arbitrary, if it makes sense use a different name
+ * Note: You should only ever construct 1 Scanner object and pass it in as a parameter to only the methods that need it

 #### Scanner methods